Neosperience/backpack/README.md

 RUN pip install git+https://github.com/neosperience/backpack.git
 ```

 Some components have particular dependencies that can not be installed with the standard pip dependency resolver.
-For example, if you want to use `KVSSkyLine` to restream the output video of your machine learning model to AWS Kinesis Video Streams, you should have several particularly configured libraries in the docker container to make everything work correctly.
+For example, if you want to use `KVSSkyLine` to re-stream the output video of your machine learning model to AWS Kinesis Video Streams, you should have several particularly configured libraries in the docker container to make everything work correctly.
 You will find detailed instructions and `Dockerfile` snippets in the rest of this documentation that will help you put together all dependencies.

 ## Permissions

 Several components of Backpack call AWS services in the account where your Panorama appliance is provisioned.
 To use these components, you should grant permissions to the Panorama Application IAM Role to use these services.
 Please refer to [AWS Panorama documentation](https://docs.aws.amazon.com/panorama/latest/dev/permissions-application.html) for more information.
 For each component, we will list the services required by the component.
 For example, `AutoIdentity` needs permission to execute the following AWS service operations:

 - `panorama:ListApplicationInstances`

 To make this component work correctly, you should include the following inline policy in the Panorama Application Role: